wolfiestyle/rtk/proc-macros/README.md

-# widgets-derive
+# rtk-derive

-Derive macros for the widgets library.
+Derive macros for the Rtk library.